Comma0101/holm-school/01-The-F-You-Degree.md

 - [JL Collins, "Debt: The Unacceptable Burden"](https://jlcollinsnh.com/2015/03/26/stocks-part-xxviii-debt-the-unacceptable-burden/)

 Blogger JL Collins, who wrote the seminal ["Stock Series"](https://jlcollinsnh.com/stock-series/) - a free blog-based web book that is now the defining opus of the financial independence, retire early movement (please read it before continuing on with this chapter - six hour read) - has a concept in it called [F-You Money](https://jlcollinsnh.com/manifesto/).
 It's the inevitable result of having a large nest egg of index funds from years of having a high savings percentage (50-80%) and being frugal while young, mixed with a well paying job.
-The "F-You" aspect is the sense of independence from being more financially secure than most people, who work just to buy shit and never have a nest egg.
+The "F-You" aspect is the sense of independence from being more financially secure than most people, who work just to buy things and never have a nest egg.

 My corollary is the $6600 F-You Degree in Computer Science.